London Statues and the History of Empire

 The statues were intended to represent pride in the nation’s leaders and in the achievements of great individuals.
 Kings and queens stand beside generals on horseback, explorers, inventors and statesmen.

-But pride in these statues must be tempered with an awareness of historic wrongs, and a reckoning must be made with inglorious episodes in history.
+But pride in these statues must also be tempered with an awareness of historic wrongs.

 English Heritage’s statues